KhalidRoshan/linear-regression-lab/README.md

 1. Explain what is a confusion matrix.
 What are the rows?
 What are the columns?
 What do you expect to see in the confusion matrix if your model makes perfect predictions?
 What if it completely wrong every time?
+2. Include a screen shot of your confusion matrix.